glensimister/devolution/README.md

 <p>The app (screenshot below) has sections for voting, financing public services, collectively buying and renting out land.
 It has an affordable housing section, an education section, and a whole lot more.</p>

-<p>The app is very much under construction and I would greatly appreciate some support.
-The prototype (as presented in the video) was built using the Safenetwork browser/api.
-However, I have decided to switch to a more a centralized approach for now to make it easier to develop.
-As it stands, i'm using Solid and GunDB, which may be subject to change.</p>
+<p>The prototype (as presented in the video) was built using the Safenetwork browser/api.
+However, for now at least, I have decided to switch to a more a centralized approach to make it easier to develop.</p>
 <p><img src="Capture.PNG" /></p>